bdurantec/sharp-object-detection-alert/README.md

 - Alert email: When a sharp object is detected in the video.
 - Result notification: When no sharp object is detected.
 - Error notification: When an error occurs during the processing.

+### Tips

+- Do you want to vary the model, number of frames and the confidence for selection?
+Access the file `src\infra\yolo_frame_selection.py` and update the variables on the top!

 ---